mtaouk/Neisseria_gonorrhoeae_transmission_Australia/README.md

     Exploring alternate odds ratio models.
 -   <a href="https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/tree/main/Supplementary_analyses/SNP_alignment">Supplementary_analyses/SNP_alignment</a>:
-    Comparing the use of a traditional strict core alignment for phylogeny and clustering compared to cgMLST
+    Comparing the use of a traditional strict core alignment for phylogeny and clustering compared to cgMLST.